 We have an employee stock purchase plan, which we refer to as the ESPP.
 The purpose of the ESPP is to provide our eligible employees with an opportunity to acquire a proprietary interest in the Corporation through the purchase of our Class A Shares.
 Generally, all full-time employees who have been employed by the Corporation or certain of our subsidiaries for at least one calendar quarter are eligible to participate in the ESPP.
 Employee stock purchases are made through payroll deductions during an offering period under the plan.
 Unless otherwise provided by the Board of Directors prior to the beginning of an offering period, stock purchases are made on the last business day of each such quarterly purchase period at 85% of the closing price of the Class A Shares on that date.
 Under the terms of the ESPP, each employee's deductions are limited so that the maximum such employee may purchase under our ESPP is \$25,000 in fair market value of Class A Shares per year.
-Stock purchases are made on the last business day of each calendar quarter at 85% of the closing price of the Class A Shares on that date.
 The ESPP is intended to qualify under Section 423 of the Internal Revenue Code and thereby provide participating employees with an opportunity to receive certain favorable income tax consequences as to stock purchase rights under the ESPP.
 Our NEOs are eligible to participate in the ESPP on the same terms as our other employees.